 ipPerformance Group Research presents the definitive report on corporate intellectual property legal process outsourcing practices (IP-LPO).

-ipPerformance Group’s IP Legal Process Outsourcing Practices is the most comprehensive undertaking to study company intellectual property outsourcing practices.
-The report consists of detailed analysis and charts (more than 130 pages and fifty figures).
+ipPerformance Group’s IP Legal Process Outsourcing Practices Report is the most comprehensive undertaking to study company intellectual property outsourcing practices.
+The report includes a detailed analysis and charts (more than 130 pages and fifty figures).

 - Types of IP operations and activities outsourced

 - Outsourcing firm selection criteria and benefits